awsdocs/amazon-ec2-user-guide/doc_source/TroubleshootingInstancesConnecting.md

    + For Linux instances: Verify that there is a rule that allows traffic from your computer to port 22 \(SSH\)\.
    + For Windows instances: Verify that there is a rule that allows traffic from your computer to port 3389 \(RDP\)\.

 1. Each time you restart your instance, a new IP address \(and host name\) will be assigned\.
 If your security group has a rule that allows inbound traffic from a single IP address, this address might not be static if your computer is on a corporate network or if you are connecting through an internet service provider \(ISP\)\.
 Instead, specify the range of IP addresses used by client computers\.
 If your security group does not have a rule that allows inbound traffic as described in the previous step, add a rule to your security group\.
-For more information, see [Authorizing inbound traffic for your Linux instances](authorizing-access-to-an-instance.md)\.
+For more information, see [Authorize inbound traffic for your Linux instances](authorizing-access-to-an-instance.md)\.

    For more information about security group rules, see [Security group rules](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#SecurityGroupRules) in the *Amazon VPC User Guide*\.